Michdo93/robotcar_sensorfusion_examples/README.md

 # robotcar_sensorfusion_examples

-Gives an exampe how you can use sensor fusion with the [RobotCar](https://github.com/Michdo93/robotcar).
+Gives an example how you can use sensor fusion with the [RobotCar](https://github.com/Michdo93/robotcar).
 It uses the Kalman-Filter implementation of [SimpleKalmanFilter](https://github.com/Michdo93/SimpleKalmanFilter-Python).
 At first you have to make sure that the roscore is running and the [robotcar-pkg](https://github.com/Michdo93/robotcar-pkg) is publishing the sensor informations.

 The String variable `robot_host` uses the hostname of one Robotcar.
 As example it could be `robotcar`.